Magazyn Inspiracji

 • Each visitor's browsing preferences are detected and applied on first visit, but users can override them at any time.

-• I've made sure to include a variant without animations for people sensitive to motion, and a dark theme for use in low-light conditions.
+• I've made sure to include a variant without animations for people sensitive to motion, and a dark theme for use in low-light conditions, like on a dimly lit scene.

 • Every element can be interacted with via mouse, touch or keyboard.